oliviaxyl/Sentiment-Analysis-of-Amazon-Kindle-Reviews-/README.md

 The purpose of this project is to help customer service team to get the “feeling of a message" without reading every single word.
 This saves the agent from needing to read the entire reviews and let them focus their time and effort on solving issues within their capabilities.

 ### Methods Used
-* NLP-based Data Preprocessing
+* Text preprocessing
 * Word Vectorization (BoW, TF-IDF, and One-Hot Encoding) => Classifiers (SVM, MultinomialNB and Artificial Neural Network)
-* Deployed Transfer Learning: LSTM & GRU with GloVe embedding
+* Transfer Learning: LSTM & GRU with GloVe embedding
 * Fine-tuned BERT language model

 ### Technologies